KWYW

 KWYW (99.1 FM) is a radio station broadcasting an adult contemporary format.
-Licensed to Lost Cabin, Wyoming, United States, the station is currently owned by Jerry and Steve Edwards, through licensee Edwards Communications, LC, and features programming from AP Radio.
+Licensed to Lost Cabin, Wyoming, United States, the station is currently owned by the Edwards Group Holdings, Inc., Employee Stock Ownership Trust, through licensee Edwards Communications LC, and features programming from AP Radio.

+The station carries 1A and 2A Regional Basketball games from the area.

+It is an affiliate of the Denver Broncos.

 History

 The station was assigned the call sign KSXZ on November 11, 1999.
 On July 5, 2001, the station changed its call sign to the current KWYW.

+In 2014 when the station became a part of the Wind River Radio Network, it changed formats to sports, carrying programming from ESPN.

+For a period of time in the spring and summer of 2014, KWYW and sister station KDNO were audible as far away as Sheridan, via a phenomenon known as knife edge diffraction, which allowed the signal to bounce over the Bighorn Mountains.
+The format was noted to be ESPN Radio.